ozean12/billie-plugin-shopware6-module/README.md

 ## Release notes

+### Version 2.0.3 - WIP

+- prevent displaying payment method for B2C customer if they are not registered

 ### Version 2.0.2 - Released on 2023-05-08

 - remove filter attribute component which does not have any effect anymore (fixes an issue, that the